junioralive/box-stream/README.md

 **Description:**

-Box-Stream is a simple web application that allows users to fetch and stream videos from "https://www.terabox.com/" URLs.
+Box-Stream is a simple web application that allows users to fetch and stream videos from "https://www.terabox.com/" URLs without downloading the application.
 With a clean and user-friendly interface, it provides an easy way to watch videos directly from this specific source.

 **Key Features:**